krzemienski/awesome-from-stars/README.md

 * [bmoliveira/MarkdownKit](https://github.com/bmoliveira/MarkdownKit): A simple and customizable Markdown Parser for Swift
 * [markedjs/marked](https://github.com/markedjs/marked): A markdown parser and compiler.
 Built for speed.
 * [marktext/marktext](https://github.com/marktext/marktext): 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
-* [openfun/marsha](https://github.com/openfun/marsha): :clapper: A self-hosted opensource LTI Learning Content Management System (LCMS)
+* [openfun/marsha](https://github.com/openfun/marsha): :clapper: An opensource LTI Learning Content Management System (LCMS)
 * [thiagolioy/marvelapp](https://github.com/thiagolioy/marvelapp): Blog post on medium about the creation of a marvel app from ground up
 * [zenangst/MarvinXcode](https://github.com/zenangst/MarvinXcode): :hammer:A collection of nifty commands for your everyday workflow in Xcode
 * [steventroughtonsmith/marzipanify](https://github.com/steventroughtonsmith/marzipanify): Convert an iOS Simulator app bundle to an iOSMac (Marzipan) one (Unsupported & undocumented, WIP)